ICOS-Carbon-Portal/pylib/docs/modules.md

 Provide a string or list of strings representing a STILT station id's.

 #### id = DICT | LIST[DICT]
 provide a single dictionary, or a list of dictionaries.
-The dictionaires should be the result of a stiltstation.find() execution.
+The dictionaries should be the result of a stiltstation.find() execution.

 #### progress = BOOL
 By default no progress bar is displayed while assembling the stiltstation object.
 With this keyword you can show/hide the progress bar.
 This parameter is only effective while providing id's.
-But

 	# return stilt stations based on stiltstation.find(id='STR')
     stiltstation.get('HTM')